From small, personal scanners to high-volume workhorses, learn what each category of document scanner has to offer.

 While the scanners we’ve covered work well for most standard use cases, they aren’t ideal for some specialized needs.
 For example, if you regularly need to scan bulky objects — like bound books — you’ll want to find a scanner purpose-built to account for that document type.
 Although we won’t cover the entire landscape of specialized scanners here, we will review three of the most common: overhead scanners, mini flatbed scanners, and network scanners.

-• Overhead scanners: If books or other bound docs constitute a healthy percentage of what you process, you’ll probably want to look into purchasing an overhead scanner.
-Devices like the ScanSnap SV600 use advanced optics, lighting, and more to accurately and comprehensively retrieve information from bound materials.
+Overhead scanners: If books or other bound docs constitute a healthy percentage of what you process, you’ll

-• Mini flatbed: If you’re primarily scanning smaller documents — like IDs, checks, credit cards, etc. — then consider a mini-flatbed scanner.
+ScanSnap SV600 use advanced optics, lighting, and more to accurately and comprehensively retrieve information from bound materials. - Mini flatbed: If you’re primarily scanning smaller documents — like IDs, checks, credit cards, etc. — then consider a mini-flatbed scanner.
 Ideal for front office, reception, patient intake, and retail environments, these portable, lightweight devices streamline this sort of information processing.
-One of the top solutions in this category is the fi-65F: a mini-flatbed scanner designed for portability and fast scanning for small documents.
+One of the top solutions in this category is the RICOH fi-70F: a mini-flatbed scanner designed for portability and fast scanning for small documents.

-• Network scanners: Network scanners are an excellent fit for businesses oriented towards optimization and process efficiency.
+- Network scanners: Network scanners are an excellent fit for businesses oriented towards optimization and process efficiency.
 Eliminating the need for additional network equipment, these connected devices allow you to transmit files directly to an endpoint, from on-premises servers to mobile phones, once a scan is complete.
-If this sounds like the solution you’re looking for, consider the N7100E.
+If this sounds like the solution you’re looking for, consider the RICOH N7100E.
 Compact and powerful, it’s the perfect stand-alone shared scanner for almost any situation.

 Our recommended scanners